chieapp/chie/README.md

 ## License

-Chie is currently licensed under the GPLv3.
-However, it will be relicensed to the MIT license on March 20th, 2028.
-This approach is intended to discourage closed-source software from taking advantage of the project in its early stages of development.
+Chie is currently licensed under the GPLv3, it will be relicensed to the MIT license on March 20th, 2028 (5 years after the first commit).
+I take this approach to discourage closed-source software from taking advantage of my work before it gets enough impacts.

-Please note that due to the future relicense, contributors will be required to sign an agreement.
+Due to the future relicense, contributors will be asked to sign an agreement.

-The files under `types/` are published under the public domain, allowing you to choose any license for Chie extensions.

 ## Contributor license agreement